vietmap-company/vietmap-android-navigation-example/README.navigation.md

     /// init the map route and add some listener private fun initMapRoute() {
         if (vietmapGL != null) {
-            navigationMapRoute = NavigationMapRoute(mapView!!, vietmapGL!!, "vmadmin_province")
+            /// add "vmadmin_province" layer to map to show the route below the roadname, this layer is provided by Vietmap tile map. navigationMapRoute = NavigationMapRoute(mapView!!, vietmapGL!!, "vmadmin_province")
         }

-        navigationMapRoute?.setOnRouteSelectionChangeListener {
+        /// callback when user click on another route, this function will be called and show the new route on the map navigationMapRoute?.setOnRouteSelectionChangeListener {
             routeClicked = true
             currentRoute = it